 7. Most apartments come fully furnished

-Don’t plan on moving your furniture or flatware with you to the U.K. Most apartments come stocked with sofas, tables, pots, pans and many of the other things you need to get set up in your new home.
+Don’t plan on moving your furniture or flatware with you to London.
+Most apartments come stocked with sofas, tables, pots, pans and many of the other things you need to get set up in your new home.
 Usually not included: A dryer.
 Get familiar with these:

 8. There is no such thing as a “British accent”